Getting ready for the big arrival? Tips to prepare for your baby

-You’ve safely carried your baby for 40 weeks (or thereabouts).
+You’ve safely carried your baby for about 40 weeks.
 But that’s only half the challenge.

 All of these questions and concerns are normal when you're about to give birth.
-Here's some help...
+So here's some help . . .

 - Good Samaritan